tomortonbew-personal/interview-coach-skill/README.md

 10. Run `decode` before applying — analyze the JD's language, assess your fit, and decide if the role is worth your time.
 Use batch triage to compare multiple JDs at once.
 11. Run `salary` before your first recruiter call — the recruiter screen is the highest-leverage comp moment, not the offer negotiation.
 12. Run `present` before a presentation round — structure your content and prepare for Q&A before you ever open PowerPoint.
+13. Run `apply` when a job application includes screening questions — it surfaces domain-relevant stories, checks your storybank for evidence before drafting, and builds a reusable answer library across applications.

 ---